treeverse/lakeFS/docs/architecture/sizing-guide.md

 of your PostgreSQL instances to be large enough to contain the currently active dataset.
-Pick a database instance with enough RAM to accommodate this buffer size, at roughly x4 the size given for `shared_buffers` (so for example, if an installation has ~500,000 uncommitted writes at any given time, it would require about 750 MiB of `shared_buffers`, that would require about 3 GiB of RAM.
+Pick a database instance with enough RAM to accommodate this buffer size, at roughly x4 the size given for `shared_buffers` (so for example, if an installation has ~500,000 uncommitted writes at any given time, it would require about 750 MiB of `shared_buffers`, that would require about 3 GiB of RAM).

 On AWS RDS, the default PostgreSQL parameter groups configure `shared_buffers` to be 25% of the chosen instance's available RAM, so RDS users do not need to manually configure this.

 #### CPU

 PostgreSQL CPU cores help scale concurrent requests.
-Ideally 1 CPU core for every 5,000 requests/second is ideal.
+1 CPU core for every 5,000 requests/second is ideal.

 ## Scaling factors

-Scaling lakeFS, like most data systems, moves across 2 axis: concurrency (throughput of requests at a given timeframe), and latency (time to complete a single request).
+Scaling lakeFS, like most data systems, moves across 2 axes: throughput of requests (amount per given timeframe), and latency (time to complete a single request).

 ### Understanding latency and throughput considerations